 Seen on November 17, 2018

 A theatrical triumph that is incandescently overwhelming, heart-wrenching, and life-affirming: Matthew Lopez’s seven-hour marathon through the intersecting stories of a dozen gay men trying to make sense of who they are, and where they are going, in contemporary New York is an absolute tour de force in its dramatic ambition, formal inventiveness, and tender humanity.
-Despite, or rather because of, its demanding length and overwrought plotting, the play fiercely captures one’s attention—rational and affective—and doesn’t let go of it even after it’s over.
+Despite, or rather because of, its demanding length and overwrought plotting, the play fiercely captures one’s attention and doesn’t let go of it even after it’s over.
 “A haunting, if you will.
 A necessary haunting.”
 These words, spoken by Margaret with reference to the farmhouse at the centre of the play, are perhaps the best encapsulation of what this production does to its audiences.
 Stephen Daldry’s utterly ingenious direction, with its unceasing attention to both the totality of this colossal work and its infinite minutiae, is indispensable to this visceral effect.
 His phenomenal cast, with not even a slightly weak link, is a pleasure to watch from start to finish.
 Though every single actor is dazzling and awe-inspiring in his own way, those that shine blindingly bright are Andrew Burlap, Paul Hilton, Samuel Levine, and Kyle Soller.
 Vanessa Redgrave, with her late, brief appearance in one of the most touching scenes of the play, injects her grace and virtuosity to the world of these tormented men.
-Bob Crowley’s spare but breath-taking design, Jon Clark’s sublime lighting, and Paul Englishby’s moving music are the other pillars upon which this work breathes, ever throbbing with life.
+Bob Crowley’s spare but breathtaking design, Jon Clark’s sublime lighting, and Paul Englishby’s moving music are the other pillars upon which this work breathes, ever throbbing with life.